 Spanish influenza had probably arrived in San Diego by October 1918 and by the middle of that month its spread had prompted quarantines of Camp Kearny and other military camps in the area and the closing of schools, churches, theatres and other activities where people gathered in San Diego.
 Employees of businesses that served the public were required to wear face masks.
 Churches and theatres, but not schools, were reopened in mid-November when the levels of new cases had seemed to level off, but in early December a renewed rise in cases prompted a four-day total business shutdown followed by a three-week period when all residents were required to wear masks outside the home.
 Possibly as a result, the number of new cases began to subside around Christmas and schools were reopened in early January 1919.
 By mid-March the disease had essentially disappeared.
 It is estimated that nearly 5000 people were infected with the virus in San Diego and 366 deaths were blamed on it.

 A few relics of the epidemic still exist in San Diego.
 Fremont Elementary school, on Congress Street in Old Town, reopened in 1919 and remained active until 2001, although most of the original school was torn down and rebuilt in 1948.
 It is now a school district training center, although like most other schools and offices it has presumably been closed again during the 2020 pandemic.
-The Mission Brewery, which had opened in 1913 but closed earlier in 1918, reopened as a plant for producing agar from kelp in the early 1920s and operated intermittently until 1987.
+The Mission Brewery, which had opened in 1913 but closed earlier in 1918 and was used as an isolation hospital for flu patients, reopened as a plant for producing agar from kelp in the early 1920s and operated intermittently until 1987.
 Now the Mission Brewery Plaza, it is still standing at West Washington and Hancock streets in Middletown and is listed on the National Register of Historic Places.